 9. Take bamboo cutlery

-I’m not saying that you should take your whole kitchen with you on holiday, but having your own cutlery makes a real difference to reducing your plastic waste.
+I’m not saying that you should take your whole kitchen with you on holiday, but having your own cutlery makes a real difference in reducing your plastic waste.

-This is especially true if you are travelling with kids and buy your own food.
+This is especially true if you are travelling with kids and buying your own food.
 If you want to make more bamboo swaps to go zero-waste, then check out my recommendations here.

 10. Bring bamboo straws